tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 applying the function for validating the certificate chain to the chain contained in the authenticator.

-The API SHOULD return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.
+The API should return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.
 Well-formed empty authenticators are returned as invalid.

+When validating an authenticator, a constant-time comparison should be used.

 # IANA Considerations